 Check out the photo at the top of the blog to get an idea of what a salamander looks like.
 Besides yielding a modicum of warmth, salamanders also provided several other “benefits”.

 The old, obsolete models that we used at Koos Inc. were kerosene fueled, so they spewed out an exhaust that left a black, sooty film on everything it came in contact with, including your lungs.
 I ruined many a bath towel by blowing my nose into it after a 10-hour shift in that filthy ice melter plant.

-The other service that the salamander could provide the ability to warm up a frozen TV dinner in about an hour.
+The other service that the salamander could provide was that it could warm up a frozen TV dinner in about an hour.
 Put your Swanson Hungry Man dinner on the top of the salamander at 11:00 o’clock and by noon it was piping hot, ready to eat.
 It really worked.
 Honest.

 Now, I want you to venture a guess who cooked more frozen TV dinners on top of those salamanders than anyone else at Koos, Inc.

 Because he drove the front-end loader downstairs by the raw materials, Arno made it a point to get his TV dinner on top of the noxious fume-emitting heater before anybody else could.